EddMarwa/CodeQuest/README.md

 #API Documentation<br>
-While the current version of the Code Quest application does not include an API, I are considering adding API functionality in future updates.
+While the current version of the Code Quest application does not include an API, I am considering adding API functionality in future updates.
 Below is a suggested structure for potential API endpoints and methods:

 Suggested API Endpoints
 User Management: